 Rediscover ecology

-Your memories of the limits surrounding this term are fuzzy?
-The Djossye team explains all the concepts to you, in more depth.
-As a result, you will be able in the future to develop your knowledge of the facets that attract you, interpret current events more easily and raise awareness among those around you (both adults and children!).
+Are your memories of the boundaries surrounding this term unclear?
+The Djossye team will explain all the concepts to you in more depth.
+This way, in the future, you will be able to expand your knowledge of the aspects that attract you, interpret current events more easily, and raise awareness among those around you (both adults and children!).

 No need to look far when it comes to ecology...
-Thus, on February 10, 2022, we find in the weekly news magazine L'Express, the article "Air pollution in Île-de-France: We could prevent 7,900 deaths per year”.
-This title, far from out of the ordinary, illustrates one of the major environmental impacts affecting ecology.
-Through this example, we see the insinuation to the progress that we can make to improve the quality of the air.
+Thus, on February 10, 2022, we find in the weekly news magazine l'Express, the article "Air pollution in Île-de-France: We could avoid 7,900 deaths per year."
+This title, far from being out of the ordinary, illustrates one of the major environmental impacts affecting ecology.
+Through this example, we see the insinuation of the progress we can make to improve air quality.
 Understanding ecology means first of all mastering its definition, but above all, being able to interpret all of its mechanisms.

 ETYMOLOGY

-First of all, the etymology of the word ecology comes from grecoikos meaning "the house" , and logos, that is, "science, study, discourse" .
+First of all, the etymology of the word ecology comes from the Greek ikos meaning "house" , and logos, meaning "science, study, discourse" .
 Ecology therefore represents the study of habitat.

-However, to properly evoke the origins of ecology, we are going to present to you the evolution of the term through different dictionaries.
-This method allows us to show you the important points in the development of scientific ecology.
+However, to properly discuss the origins of ecology, we will present the evolution of the term through various dictionaries.
+This method allows us to show you the important points in the rise of scientific ecology.

-In 2002, the Petit Larousse compact defines ecology "as being the
+In 2002, the Petit Larousse compact defined "ecology" as being the

-"science that studies the relationship of living beings to their environment".
+“[…]science that studies the relationships of living beings with their environment.”

-However, this discipline took on importance from the 1930s.
-It was only at the end of the 1960s that ecological concerns were at the heart of the associative, ideological (ecological) and political movements.
+However, this discipline gained importance from 1930.
+It was only at the end of the 1960s that ecological concerns became at the heart of associative, ideological (ecologism) and political movements.

-“[…] current of thought, movement tending to respect natural balances, to protect the environment against the nuisances of industrial society”.
+“[…] school of thought, movement tending towards respect for natural balances, towards the protection of the environment against the nuisances of industrial society”.

-The figure of the ecologist refers to the supporter of environmentalism and is colloquially referred to as "the ecologist".
-It differs from ecologist, which is a term dating from the 1980s that refers to specialists in ecology.
+The figure of the ecologist refers to the supporter of environmentalism and is colloquially referred to as "the ecologist."
+It is distinguished from the term "ecologist," which dates back to the 1980s and refers to specialists in ecology.

-Scientific ecologists wanted to distinguish their activities from those of citizens (scientists or not) acting for the protection of nature and the environment.
+Scientific ecologists intended to distinguish their activities from those of citizens (scientists or not) acting for the protection of nature and the environment.

 The birth of the term ecology